HomagGroup/HOMAG-Connect/Applications/MmrMobile/Samples/Authentication/README.md

 # Authorization

-To access the HOMAG MmrMobile Client Interface, a "HOMAG Connect MmrMobile" License is required.
-This license is included in the "MmrMobile licenses".
+To access the HOMAG MmrMobile Client Interface, a "HOMAG MMR Mobile advanced" License is required.

 To create an instance of the client, you will need both a SubscriptionId and a AuthorizationKey.